jxhou/ContentExplorer/design docs/DynamicContent.md

 ## My implementation details

 --------------------
+# Dynamic component, ComponentFactory, and EntryComponents
+In angular, every component is created via component factory.
+The component factories are created by angular compiler by parsing the template in components, which are static and declarative.
+However the dynamic components are not declared in template.
+In order for angular to create components dynamically, the component has to be declared in NgModule's entryComponents.
+Angular can also implicitly declare entry Component, such as bootstrap component, components in route definition, to save extra task for user.
+So angular will also create component factories for all the components declared as entry component explicitly and implicitly.

+Each module provides a convenient service for all its components to get a component factory.
+This service is ComponentFactoryResolver.
+So, if you define a BComponent on the module and want to get a hold of its factory you can use this service from a component belonging to this module:
+This only works if both components are defined in the same module or if a module with a resolved component factory is imported.

+# How to dynamically declare EntryComponents

 # **How to create dynamic content (literature survey and summery)**
 There are two types of views which can be created dynamically: